Othman Ahmad Othman al-Ghamdi: Named on a Saudi "most wanted" list

 On February 3, 2009, the Saudi government published a list of 85 "most wanted" suspected terrorists, that included an individual identified as "Othman Al-Ghamdi".
 This list contained ten other former Guantanamo captives.

-Half of the eleven former captives listed on most wanted list were also from among the eleven men repatriated on November 9, 2007—in spite of their annual reviews recommending continued detention.
+Half of the eleven former captives listed on the most wanted list were also from among the eleven men repatriated on November 9, 2007—despite their annual reviews recommending continued detention.

 The Saudi Gazette reported he "is believed to have traveled to a neighboring country" with his brother-in-law, fellow "most wanted" suspect and fellow former Guantanamo captive, Adnan Al-Sayegh, leaving behind his wife and son.